Before you get started, please check this post for updated information, quick tips, and information on how to obtain historical records.

 Are you interested in using any of our information?
 We are happy to accommodate requests.
 Common requests often include: use for blogs and/or websites, media use, as well as school and non-profit use.
+Secondary and post-secondary students and educators do not need prior authorization from KHI; we encourage proper APA/MLA/Chicago/Turabian citations to be used when applicable.
 We do not own all of the copyrighted information on this website; the appropriate owners, authors, contributors, and any other copyright holders retain any applicable rights under the law.
-Public domain information/text/media do not require approval to use from KHI.
+Any citations or bibliographies using copyrighted materials should be adjusted accordingly.
+Public domain information/text/media do not require prior authorization to use.
 For Creative Commons licensing information, please scroll to the bottom of our disclaimer page.

 Kentucky Historic Institution’s mission is to preserve memories, advocate for the forgotten patients and employees, and to educate the public about the individual histories of Kentucky’s historic asylums, hospitals and institutions.

 In 2016, five ambitious and dedicated advocates came together to preserve the diverse histories of Kentucky’s historic asylums, hospitals and institutions.
 Many of these facilities, long demolished and forgotten, have decades or even centuries of untold stories waiting to be uncovered.
 As researchers, we rely heavily on primary sources and have uncovered a range of photographs, documentation, and oral and visual histories.
 We also aim to provide a historiographical picture of how historians have approached institutional histories, particularly in the Appalachian region of the United States.